JakeJ98/IGME-230/230-project1-content.md

 ## Other

-Currently I am still researching and working on my code alone, but If I were to sue any libraries, theyd be listed here.
+Currently I am still researching and working on my code alone, but If I were to use any libraries, theyd be listed here.

 * * *